haved/DafCompiler/DafLinker/Linker.md

     -X <linker>:    Set the linker program used (default: ld) -x <arg>:       Pass a single arg to the linker -rpath <dir>:   Set runtime shared library search directory
-    -static:        Compile a static library (using ar, and only object files)
+    -static:        Archive a static library (using ar, and only object files)
-    -shared:        Compile a shared library with all the files and libraries -soname <name>: Specify a soname for the shared library (only) -h --help       Print this help message
+    -shared:        Link a shared library with all the files and libraries -soname <name>: Specify a soname for the shared library (only) -h --help       Print this help message
 ```

+#####Linkfiles
 The current working directory is also a search directory when looking for object files and libraries.
 Linkfiles are parsed just like command options, but also change the working directory to the directory of the Linkfile when loaded.
 Everything behind `#` on a line in a linkfile is a comment.

+Libraries may also be included as object files by placing them in the object file search directories and writing their filenames.

+#####Static libraries
-When compiling a static library, the output should be `lib*.a`.
-Only the object files are packed together, even if libraries are passed.
+When archiving a static library, the output should be `lib*.a`.
+The utility `ar` is used, and only the object files are packed together, even if libraries are passed.

+####Dynamic libraries
-When compiling a shared library, the output should be `lib*.so.<version>`.
+When linking a shared library, the output should be `lib*.so.<version>`.
 Both object files and libraries are linked together to form the shared library.
+The objectfiles and libraries need to be position independent for the dynamic library to work.
-The shared library has a soname to indicate backwards compatability.
+The shared library may have a soname to indicate backwards compatability.
 If a newer version has the same soname as the previous, the new version can safely replace the old one
 The format for a soname is `lib*.so.<so-version>`.
-For example, a shared library might be compiled to the filename `libHYV.so.1.2.1` but have the soname `libHYV.so.1.1`
+For example, a shared library might be linked to the filename `libHYV.so.1.5.0` but have the soname `libHYV.so.1`
 to maintain backwards compatability to an earlier file with the same soname.
+When placing the file for linking (i.e. in `/usr/local/lib`), name it the soname.

 Default behaviour:
- - All library search locations
+ - All default library search locations from the linker
  - If no object files or libraries are supplied, dafln will automaticly look for and load *./Linkfile*
  - If no linker is supplied, *ld* will be used
  - If no output file is supplied, *daf.out* is used
- - If a static library is compiled, libraries and an rpath will give warnings
+ - If a static library is archived, libraries and an rpath will give warnings
- - If a soname is passed while not compiling a shared library, errors are given
+ - If a soname is passed while not linking a shared library, errors are given